Make-up air: The volume of air that is required to replace exhausted air from a given space.

 One of the areas that moss is a concern on homes in this area our roofs.
 Depending on the roof’s exposure moss can grow most of the year.
 If sections of your home’s roof are shaded throughout the day and stay moist these are likely areas to grow moss.

 Over time moss can damage your shingles if left un-checked.
 As the moss develops into a larger and larger colony more and more moisture is held against your roof.
-The colonies will also develop root systems that will dig into the surface fibers on your shingles.
-As the colonies grow larger, they can actually lift the edges of the shingles.
-This can leave the shingles vulnerable to wind damage.
+The colonies will also develop root-like systems that will dig into the surface fibers on your shingles.
+As the colonies grow larger, they can actually lift the edges of the shingles and delaminate the surface granules.

 There are lots of ways to kill moss.
 Most of the good techniques involve some sort of the heavy metal application usually copper or zinc.
 Some really bad ideas involve laundry detergent and or power washers…

-In general, the more trees you have around your house in the steeper your roof the more applications of moss killer you’ll need.
+In general, the more trees you have around your house and/or the steeper your roof the more applications of moss killer you’ll need.

 1. The best way to control moss is with an annual or biannual application of a powdered or liquid name brand moss killer designed for roofs.
 For steep roofs I have found the liquid anti-moss chemicals and a hose end attached shrub and tree sprayer to be a handy tool.